Notorious Indian gangster Vikas Dubey killed after arrest at temple | DW | 10.07.2020

 Vikas Dubey was on the run after killing eight policemen.
 He traveled across five states before being captured in Madhya Pradesh.

-Vikas Dubey, a notorious Indian gangster accused of killing eight police officers, was shot dead after his arrest on Thursday morning.
+Vikas Dubey, a notorious Indian gangster accused of killing eight police officers, was shot dead on Friday morning after his arrest on Thursday.

 The Uttar Pradesh police said that the gangster was killed when he "attempted" to flee when one of the vehicles bringing him back to his home city of Kanpur overturned.